Thursday, 20 February 2020

 However, PIH gradually fads away but disappearance can take some time from a few months upto a few years (around 2 years) depending on how deep PIH forms in the epidermis or dermis.
 If you don't want to wait that long, there are quicker solutions for this.
 (Or u don't need to use anything and it will eventually heal)

-Prophylaxis of PIH, such as ingestion of certain supplements (see below below) is far better than treatment of already-forming PIH.
+Prophylaxis of PIH, such as ingestion of certain supplements (see below) is far better than treatment of already-forming PIH.

 ///////////////////////////////////////